paasmaker/paasmaker/documentation/source/user-howto-ruby-redmine.rst

 	$ bundle install

 Now, set up a manifest file in the root of the project.
 Call it ``manifest.yml`` with the following contents.
 You should adjust this for your environment.
-This sets up Redmine with a Postgres database - if you want a MySQL one instead, use the appropriate service to do this.

 .. code-block:: yaml